jrhim/favorite-desserts-jhr/README.md

-# favorite-desserts-jhr
+## Favorite desserts of the Santoro Lab

-logging favorite desserts of the lab
+- Jeemin, fruit tart